 5. Every Patient Tells a Story by Lisa Sanders

 This book discusses “medical mysteries and the art of diagnosis,” which is often the most important and difficult parts of a doctor’s job.
 Through gripping stories of patients with baffling symptoms, Sanders details the complexity and necessity of providing a proper diagnosis and solving difficult medical mysteries.

 6. The Real Doctor Will See You Shortly by Matt McCarthy

 If you’re someone who prefers more of a lighthearted read, this book is the pick for you.
-In his funny memoir, McCarthy discusses his intern year at a New York hospital and emphasizes the paradox of becoming a doctor: How do you learn to save lives in a job where there is no practice?
+This humorous memoir will leave you wanting more.
+McCarthy discusses his intern year at a New York hospital and emphasizes the paradox of becoming a doctor.
+How do you learn to save lives in a job where there is no practice?

 7. Rescue 471: A Paramedic’s Stories by Peter Canning

 Canning’s book offers a rare look into the real world of emergency medicine with several true, gripping stories of his action-packed experiences as a paramedic.
 From a four-month-old baby who has stopped breathing to an elderly woman with a life-threatening abdominal mass, these stories show the reality of the “ER on the streets.”